Black and White

-Black and White and pseudo grunge make a good visual combo.
+and pseudo grunge make a good visual combo.
 Raw Meat ,… Or is it punk?
 Goth?
 Raver?
 Maybe it’s just the new norm.
 I’m calling it “Raw Meat”, because, while I have 12-14 tats myself, I’m not hip enough to keep up with all the cool lingo.
 So, I’m making up my own tags.

 Raw Meat – Is Styling Dead?

 Youth will always win, no matter what we do.
 No, you’ve passed ‘youth’ at 30.
 Sorry.
 It seems like 30 should really be the new 20,…but it ain’t.
 So, be the man, (or woman), to record the wild life.
 The one you were a part of not so long ago.
 You can be inspired and make an editorial out of almost anything.
 A partial look.
 An off moment.
 A jacket back.
+While I like color photos, it’s black and white where my heart is.
+Especially film B&W.

 Who needs Chanel, and all that couture?
 Those times are gone.
 We live in a virtual world.
 We are the soldiers of Minecraft.
 Reality has slipped through our fingers, and overly expensive accessories have become nothing more than a footnote.
 Realness has become more compelling than shiny things that hide who we really are.